-- Reef safe sunscreen.
-Not only is purchasing reef safe sunscreen important in order to protect the environment, but Hawaii has actually banned sunscreens with oxybenzone and octinoxate because they’re believed to contribute to coral bleaching.
-The law doesn’t go into effect until 2021, but get ahead of the curve and bring a reef safe sunscreen, like this one here.
+- Reef-safe sunscreen.
+Not only is purchasing reef-safe sunscreen important in order to protect the environment, but Hawaii has actually banned sunscreens with oxybenzone and octinoxate because they’re believed to contribute to coral bleaching.
+You can find reef-safe sunscreen here.

 - Bathing Suits.
 I would say bring 2-3 bathing suits on a trip for 5-7 days.
 This way you have a spare when one could be drying off.
 Plus, you have options!
 I love shopping for bathing suits on Amazon, but make sure they’re able to be returned if they don’t fit.

 - Light Jacket.
 Sometimes the evenings in Maui can get chilly, so I’d recommend bringing a light jacket or sweater.
 I would say bring something you’d be able to wear on the cold plane too so you’re not packing too many things.